 June 5th 2017, 10:15 pm.
 I took the stage for the first time at the Magic Castle, in Hollywood, California.
 Jack Goldfinger, Jeff and Tessa Evason and Tom Ogden were in the audience.
 Arguably some of the best working acts we have today.
 They’re friends, but doesn’t make it less stressful.
 They’re clearly in attendance to see if I really deserve the gig.
 I’ll never forget that night, and indeed that week, for the rest of my life.
 All ego aside, (if that’s even possible), I think I proved booking me was not a bad decision.

-Acts from outside Hollywood aren’t IN Hollywood and not as easily on the radar of the people who book the venue.
+Acts from outside Hollywood aren’t IN Hollywood and not as easily on the radar of the people who book The Magic Castle.
 To that end I think its harder for out of town talent to get hired.
 The talent coordinator told me 3500 acts a year apply to work the stage and only about 300 get in.
 The competition, especially for the stage spots, is pretty epic.

 If you’re a regular performer at the magic castle I’m sure its easy to get complacent about it, and treat it like just another gig.
 There’s 21 shows in a week, and the pay isn’t that great.
 Still, it bears repeating, this is a special place where only the best get to work.
 You are special because you work there.
 Just my 2 cents.